Hatley Park National Historic Site: Hatley Gardens

 In 1912, the Dunsmuirs engaged the American landscape architects Franklin Brett and George D. Hall of Boston, students of Frederick Law Olmsted, to develop a landscape for the entire site.
 They prepared a classic design for an Edwardian park that included the overall layout for the entire property.
 The plan organized the estate into four distinct landscape zones, progressing from a series of nine formal 'garden rooms' near Hatley Castle, to recreational spaces, then to agricultural lands, and finally to the forest surrounding the estate.
 During the Dunsmuir era, approximately 100 gardeners and groundskeepers tended the estate.
 During the years when the cadets attended Royal Roads Military College, the Department of National Defence employed approximately 50 gardeners and groundskeepers to maintain the property; a testimony to their commitment to retain the integrity of the estate.

-The Edwardian estate is located on southern Vancouver Island and has views of the Olympic mountains in USA.
-The gardens are an 565 acre estate, including the house's park, and are also a popular wedding location.
+The Edwardian estate is located on southern Vancouver Island and has views of the Olympic Mountains in the U.S. The gardens are an 565 acre estate, including the house's park, and are also a popular wedding location.
 Today, Royal Roads University employs five full-time gardeners, one arborist, a garden curator, seven seasonal gardeners and groundskeepers, and one manager.
 As the university does not receive any federal, provincial or municipal funding to maintain the site, the gardeners must make choices about the areas that can be best presented.
 They have made the Japanese, Rose and Italian gardens the showcase areas of the property.